Back to Maps

 • Temporal linking to associate each death with its corresponding spawn

-• Feature engineering including spatial, temporal, and objective-relative features
+• Feature engineering across spatial, temporal, and objective-relative signals

-The model predicts to 76 discrete spawn points extracted via unsupervised clustering of observed spawn locations.
+The model predicts to 76 discrete spawn points extracted via clustering of observed spawn locations.

 Limitations